Rabbit Hash, Kentucky: Canine mayors

 On November 8, 2016, a mayoral election took place in Rabbit Hash.
 Brynneth "Brynn" Pawltro, a pit bull, took first place, having raised $3,367.
 Bourbon, an Australian shepherd, came in second place, raising $2,336.
 Lady Stone, a border collie, came in third place, raising $1,621.
 Proceeds from the election went to the Rabbit Hash historical society to help restore the Rabbit Hash General store.
 In an unprecedented move, the Rabbit Hash Historical Society gave official positions to the 1st and 2nd runners-up, Bourbon and Lady Stone, as Ambassadors to Rabbit Hash.
 In the case that the official mayor is unavailable for an event or obligation, the ambassadors will fill in.

-Wilbur Beast, a French bulldog, was elected mayor in November 2020 with 13,143 votes (the highest winning total ever) out of a total of 22,985 (also the highest total ever for a Rabbit Hash election).
+Wilbur Beast, a French bulldog, was elected mayor in November 2020 with 13,143 votes out of a total of 22,985 (also the highest total ever for a Rabbit Hash election).
 Jack Rabbit the Beagle, and Poppy the Golden Retriever came in second and third, making them both Rabbit Hash Ambassadors along with Ambassador Lady Stone, who will retain her position.

+Boone, a Bluetick Coonhound, was elected as the mayor in November 2024 with 14,162 votes (the highest votes ever polled by a candidate) out of the total of 22,131 votes polled.
+This was also the largest margin of victory, 8,853 (40%).
+Pablo and Ruby came in second and third, making them both Rabbit Hash Ambassadors.